Keksuccino/Spiffy-HUD/README.md

 ## About

-This is the repository for Spiffy HUD, a mod for Minecraft to customize the in-game HUD.
+This is the repository for SpiffyHUD, an addon for [FancyMenu](https://github.com/Keksuccino/FancyMenu), to customize Minecraft's HUD.

+## Branches | Source Code

+Check the branches to see the **source code** for all versions of FancyMenu.

 ## Copyright